MeaningOfLights/AzureTraining/Hands-On-Labs-That-Work/60-Azure-Batch-2.md

 ![Setup Batch Account](../images/BatchService5.png)

 10. Finally click OK to add the pool
-11. Refresh the page and you can now see that the demo pool has been created.
+11. Refresh the page and you can now see that the pool has been created.
 * You can see the allocation state is 'resizing' when it is creating the dedicated nodes.
-It's basically now spinning up a virtual machine as part of this pool.
+It's basically spinning up a virtual machine as part of this pool.
 * Our video processing job will then run on this virtual machine in this pool.
 * Please note you can have a number of dedicated nodes and if you have multiple jobs they can run across these nodes in parallel.
 We have one node as part of the pool as part of our Batch Account for this demo.